itu-devops/itu-minitwit-logging/README.md

 This is the basic _ITU_MiniTwit_ application (Python 3 and SQLite) with added support for logging with the ELF stack.
 The application is Dockerized.

-There's an alternative branch that uses the EFK 8 stack with nginx at [EFK 8](https://github.com/itu-devops/itu-minitwit-logging/tree/efk-8) stack (instead of EFK 7), but note that we were unable to make it work on all of our machines.
-See the [diff](https://github.com/itu-devops/itu-minitwit-logging/commit/2d814fb3b216b2a6ab3d769f4915e7f5c371c52f) for changes.

 *NOTICE:* _The current setup is inspired by work done by [deviantony/docker-elk](https://github.com/deviantony/docker-elk).
 For more information and tips and tricks check out their repository._ (There is a TLS version found in that repository as well.)

 ### How to start the application